Digital-Media/normform/README.md

 ## Basic Usage

-To use *NormForm* create a class that inherits from `AbstractNormForm` and implement the required abstract methods `isValdi()` (used for form validation) and `business()` (for business logic, once the form has been successfully submitted).
+To use *NormForm* create a class that inherits from `AbstractNormForm` and implement the required abstract methods `isValid()` (used for form validation) and `business()` (for business logic, once the form has been successfully submitted).
 Then create an instance of your new class and call the `normForm()` method to initiate the process.

 To see *NormForm* in action, run ``/examples/NormFormExample.php``.
 It is a fully implemented example with a very simple form.